laylalaisy/Doodle_Camera--AwesomeName/README.md

 We thank Google for holding this AI ML Winter Camp, where Google provided comfortable workplace, cloud server, delicious lunch and teabreaks.

-Thanks to Google's awesome HR team, especially Manyi, Queenie, Irene, Jemi, Helen and Brett for their great work.
+Thanks to Google's awesome HR team, especially Manyi, Queenie, Irene, Helen, Brett and Jemi for their great work.

 Thanks to Google's speakers and engineers for their in-depth lecture and strong support.